ak2yny/OpenHeroSelectGUI/README.md

 # OpenHeroSelect GUI
- GUI to modify the herostat in Marvel Ultimate Alliance based on MUAOpenHeroSelect by adamatti
+ GUI to modify the herostat in Marvel Ultimate Alliance based on MUAOpenHeroSelect by adamatti.

  The goal is to eventually change this GUI to use [OpenHeroSelect](https://github.com/TheRealPSV/OpenHeroSelect) and add features.